JohannesBuchner/RainbowLasso/README.rst

 * infrared (WISE, decomposed by Legacy Survey)

-Depending on whether the source is extended or point-like (information from the simulatenous Legacy Survey analysis from optical to mid-infrared), either PSF-like photometry or a total flux based on an extraction aperture is used.
+Depending on whether the source is extended or point-like (information from the Legacy Survey multi-wavelength source fitting from optical to mid-infrared), either PSF-like photometry or a total flux based on an extraction aperture is used.
 If the latter, the same aperture radius is used also for the UV and near-infrared (matched aperture).
+Only sources within the Legacy Survey area are handled.

 This allows modelling a physically consistent region of a extended source.

 RainbowLasso takes a input FITS catalog with coordinates (id, RA, DEC, and additional columns that are copied to the output), and automatically fetches the necessary photometry from publicly available sources (noirlab, vizier).
-The output files are directly usable with LePHARE, CIGALE, GRAHSP.
+The output files are directly usable with LePhare (TODO), Cigale (TODO) and GRAHSP.

 Prerequisites
 -------------